Abdul Quader Mollah: War crimes trial

-In the 21st century, the government of Bangladesh established an International Crimes Tribunal to prosecute war crimes that were committed in 1971 during the liberation war.
-A formal charge was filed by the Prosecution against Abdul Quader Mollah on 18 December 2011 in the form of a petition, as required under Section 9(1) of the 1973 Act.

-He was charged with abetting the Pakistani army and actively participating in the 1971 Bangladesh atrocities: rape (including the rape of minors) and mass murder of Bangladeshis in the Mirpur area of Dhaka during the Bangladesh Liberation War.
-A member of the Rajakar militia during the war, Mollah was charged with killing 344 civilians.
+In the 21st century, the government of Bangladesh established an International Crimes Tribunal to prosecute war crimes that were committed in 1971 during the independence war.
+A formal charge was filed by the Prosecution against Quader Mollah on 18 December 2011 in the form of a petition, as required under Section 9(1) of the 1973 Act.
+He was charged with collaborating with the Pakistan army and actively participating in the 1971 Bangladesh atrocities: rape (including the rape of minors) and mass murder of Bangladeshis in the Mirpur area of Dhaka during the 1971 war.
+As a member of the pro-Pakistan militias during the war, Quader Mollah was charged with killing 344 civilians.

 Charges

 Charges filed against Quader Mollah by ICT were: